Get in Touch

 Connecting through business

-If you are in business, we are happy to invite you to our biannual Business Breakfasts.
-The next one is on Thursday 13 October at which there will be a short presentation on ‘The impact of changes to GCSE and ‘A’ Levels for employers’.
+If you are in business, we are happy to invite you to our biannual Business Breakfasts in February and October.
 Please contact Mrs S Reeve firstname.lastname@example.org if you would like to come along.
+Meetings are informal gatherings held between 7.30am and 9.00am.